 For example, up to multiplicative constants, the leading order term of $\mu_k(\pi^*E)$ is the slope $\mu_L(E)$ of $E$ on $(B,L)$ while the second order term is given by the Hodge--Riemann pairing of $\frac{c_1(\cE)}{\rank{E}} $ with the class $\Theta:=\pi_*(c_1(H)^{m+1})$ (see Lemma \ref{lem:slopeexpansion}).
 This shows that our criterion is quite explicit, and can be used in various situations to produce stable vector bundles.
-In Section \ref{sec:examples}, we discuss some examples, in particular when $B$ is a complex curve or a surface, or when the total space of the fibration is the projectivisation of a vector bundle on $B$. \end{remark} In order to produce the connections in Theorems \ref{thm:stablecase} and \ref{thm:ssthmintro}, we use a perturbative argument.
-This was inspired by, and built on techniques from, analogous questions for constructing extremal (or constant scalar curvature) K\"ahler metrics in adiabatic classes on the total spaces of fibrations, see among others \cite{hong98,fine04,bronnle15,luseyyedali14,dervansektnan20}.
+In Section \ref{sec:examples}, we discuss some examples, in particular when $B$ is a complex curve or a surface, or when the space $X$ is the projectivisation of a vector bundle on $B$. \end{remark} In order to produce the connections in Theorems \ref{thm:stablecase} and \ref{thm:ssthmintro}, we use a perturbative argument.
+This was inspired by, and built on techniques from, analogous questions for constructing extremal (or constant scalar curvature) K\"ahler metrics in adiabatic classes on the total spaces of holomorphic submersions with connected fibres, see among others \cite{hong98,fine04,bronnle15,luseyyedali14,dervansektnan20}.